 Why Open Heart Shocks People

-My Heart Surgery shocked me.
+My open-heart surgery shocked me.

 Many are startled by the workings of the heart, for its secrets are hidden and its trials unknown.
 What is seen as surgery or intervention is but a manifestation of knowledge that humbles the unaware and enlightens the seeker.